interaction-dynamics/learn-plateform/src/app/docs/code-craftsmanship/documentation/page.md

 Commit messages with a strong convention can be used to generate a CHANGELOG file.
 It is a good way to keep your CHANGELOG up to date.

-The [Conventional commits format](https://www.conventionalcommits.org/en/v1.0.0/) is a good practice to follow.
+The [conventional commits format](https://www.conventionalcommits.org/en/v1.0.0/) is a good practice to follow.

 ---